shreyashahi30/Tredence_Case_Study/README.md

 # Self-Pruning Neural Network

 A PyTorch implementation of a neural network that learns sparse connectivity during training using trainable gate parameters and sparsity regularization.
+Notebook can be opened directly in Google Colab.
 ---

 ## Overview